Shubham-Prabhu/portfolio/final_project_Shubham_part2.md

 ##### User Research Protocol

-a.
 The target audience you hope to reach with your story: <br />
-- Adults residing in the US <br />
+- Adults residing in the US. <br />

-b.
 Your approach to identifying representative individuals to interview:
 - I looked around for adults who currently reside in the US so that they can understand the issue better and give me the required feedback. <br />

+###### Interview script
+My purpose of conducting the user interviews was to make sure that the point I am trying to make is easily reaching the intended audience, the audience understands why this issue is important and if they are convinced with the reasoning behind call to action.
+Also, since obesity is a sensitive topic, I also wanted to make sure that the images, titles and the wordings used in Story line are not offending anyone.  <br />

-c.
-Your interview script: <br />
+Research Questions for Interview: <br />
--
+1) Do you find the Title or the Title Page Picture offensive? <br />
+2) Is the background described for the issue effective enough?
+OR Does the background make you aware of the issue I am talking about? <br />
+3) Is the call for action effective for you to act on it? <br />
+4) Are the visualisations easy to understand and convey the facts mentioned?
+5) Is the story compelling and clear enough to understand and is the story flow making sense to you?

-d.
-The findings from your interviews: <br />
+###### The findings from your interviews
+I interviewed 3 individuals.
+2 were students in mid 20s and 1 was Software Developer in early 30s. <br />

-e.
-Changes you plan on implementing to your visualizations next week to address the issues identified: <br />
+###### Changes you plan on implementing to your visualizations next week to address the issues identified

 [Link Back to Portfolio Page](https://shubham-prabhu.github.io/portfolio/)